HammoudG/APLA_Dataset/README.md

 Data_APLA_Maps is a slightly modified versions of the dataset above, which allows to better plot the countries in the Latin American region that have been codified.
 Data_Refugees_UNHCR includes number on 'refugees and people in a refugee-like situation' as identified by the UNHCR, and data on the 'total population' of each country in the specific year, as calculated by UNDESA.

-Annex I includes the questionnaire used to codify APLA.
-Annex II includes the Codebook with the Rules for the codification.
-Annex III presents a series of maps with the major policy measures adopted over time in each country.
+Online Appendix in /pdf include: 1.
+The coding frame used to codify APLA, 2.
+The Codebook with the Rules for the codification, 3.
+A series of maps with the major policy measures adopted over time in each country.